gcky/gcky.github.io/_posts/2018-07-08-museum-depot.md

 excerpt:
 ---

 TfL's Museum Depot in Acton was opened to the public on the same weekend England advanced into the semi-finals of the world cup.
 Naturally, I was more excited about the former, because I'm not interested in football nor am I English.

-The Museum Depot is where the London Transport Museum (located in Covent Garden) stores the museum's collections that are not on display in the museum.
+The Museum Depot is where the London Transport Museum stores their collections that are not on display in the museum.
 The depot isn't usually open to the public, but there are open weekends throughout the year, typically in April, July, and September.
-This time they had a family theme, but that didn't prevent me from going alone.
+This time they had a family theme, but that didn't prevent me from visiting alone.

 ![Trains]({{ "/assets/posts/depot/trains.jpg" | prepend: site.baseurl }}  "Trains")

 The depot itself is right across the road from Acton Town station, but I decided to take the E3 bus from Turnham Green instead because my travelcard only goes as far as Zone 2 and I wasn't really in any hurry.
-Tickets to the depot can be bought at the main gate, I booked mine online in advance instead.
+Tickets to the depot can be bought at the main gate, or they can be booked online in advance like I did.
 Most of the exhibits were inside the main shed, which was not particularly huge by train shed standard.
-The shed housed several old train carriages, although I don't really get excited by rolling stocks, there were a couple that caught my attention.
+The shed housed several old train carriages.
+Even though I don't really get excited by rolling stocks, there were a couple that caught my attention.

 <!--break-->

 ![1986 Stock]({{ "/assets/posts/depot/1986stock.jpg" | prepend: site.baseurl }}  "1986 Stock")

-This first is the 1986 stock, which is actually a [prototype stock](https://en.wikipedia.org/wiki/London_Underground_1986_Stock) that never operated in normal passenger service.
+The first is the 1986 stock, which is actually a [prototype stock](https://en.wikipedia.org/wiki/London_Underground_1986_Stock) that never operated in normal passenger service.
 They were made to test out new designs for what eventually became the 1992 stock that runs on the Central line today.
-It looks just like the 1992 stock except it's painted in this pale green colour; and because it's physically so similar to the 1992 stock, it almost feels like it came from an alternate reality where tube trains are green.
+It looks just like the 1992 stock except it's painted in this pale green colour; and because it's physically so similar to the 1992 stock, it almost feels like it came from an alternate reality where tube trains were green.
 It is definitely unique, but also has a very 80s look to it.
 To be honest, I'm not sure if I would like that colour on today's tube trains.

 ![Class 487]({{ "/assets/posts/depot/class487.jpg" | prepend: site.baseurl }}  "Class 487")